 With access to an exciting and varied curriculum coupled with opportunities like “Project Peru” students leave St John's well equipped to embrace the challenges of the future.

-Entry Requirements into Sixth Form: 5 GCSE's (Above grade C or equivalent).
-In order to access most A Level courses each student will be required to have attained a grade B (or equivalent) apart from A Level Maths which will usually require an A Grade (or equivalent) at GCSE.
+Entry Requirements into Sixth Form: 5 GCSE's (Above grade C or currently equivalent level 4).
+In order to access most A Level courses each student will be required to have attained a grade B (or equivalent level 6) apart from A Level Maths which will usually require an A Grade (or equivalent level 7) at GCSE.

 A student entering sixth form may resit either Maths or English GCSE but ideally not both.